Best Methods For Collecting Qualitative Data

 Qualitative data

 You’ll also analyze qualitative data differently.
-Instead of using statistical software to analyze the data and derive numerical summaries and relationships between variables, you’ll code it and analyze the themes you reveal.
+Instead of using statistical software to analyze the data and derive numerical summaries and relationships between variables, you’ll code it and analyze the themes revealed.

 Coding involves systematically categorizing different data segments into categories that reflect the participants’ underlying concepts or ideas.
-You may need to read through transcripts or notes from interviews or observations, highlighting or underlining key phrases or concepts and then organizing them into categories.
-You can use software programs like NVivo or Atlas.ti to expedite this step.
+You can then use software programs like NVivo or Atlas.ti to expedite this step.

 An Overview of Quantitative and Qualitative Data Collection Methods